sgaunet/gitlab-stats/README.md

   -g int
         Group ID to get issues from (not compatible with -p option) -o string
-        file path to generate statistic graph (do not fullfill DB) -p int
+        file path to generate statistic graph (do not fulfill DB) -p int
         Project ID to get issues from
   -s int